TritonVM/triton-vm/specification/src/instructions.md

 The 11th element of the operational stack `i` is shifted by 1 bit to the right, _i.e._, the least-significant bit is dropped.
 In conjunction with instruction `hash` and `assert_vector`, the instruction `divine_sibling` allows to efficiently verify a Merkle authentication path.

-The instructions `absorb_init`, `absorb`, and `squeeze` are the interface for using the permutation `xlix` in a [Sponge](https://keccak.team/sponge_duplex.html) construction.
+The instructions `sponge_init`, `sponge_absorb`, and `sponge_squeeze` are the interface for using the Tip5 permutation in a [Sponge](https://keccak.team/sponge_duplex.html) construction.
 The capacity is never accessible to the program that's being executed by Triton VM.
 At any given time, at most one Sponge state exists.
-Only instruction `absorb_init` resets the state of the Sponge, and only the three Sponge instructions influence the Sponge's state.
+Only instruction `sponge_init` resets the state of the Sponge, and only the three Sponge instructions influence the Sponge's state.
 Notably, executing instruction `hash` does not modify the Sponge's state.
 When using the Sponge instructions, it is the programmer's responsibility to take care of proper input padding:
 Triton VM cannot know the number of elements that will be absorbed.